These books about early African hunters include collections of stories, anecdotes, tales of African expeditions, anthologies and biographies.

 The Great Hunters by Geoffrey Haresnape (1974) is made up of passages chosen from some of the leading sportsmen pioneers in southern and central Africa who had the literary skill to make a permanent record of their experiences.
 Includes Selous, Chapman, Oswell, Wolhunter and more.

-Ascott R Hope (1846 - 1927) is the pseudonym of the Scottish author Robert Hope Moncrieff.
+Ascott Robert Hope (1846 - 1927) is the pseudonym of Ascott Robert Hope Moncrieff who was a prolific Scottish author of children's fiction.

 Wild Beasts And Their Hunting: Sport With Big Game by Ascott R Hope (c.late 1800s) is a collection of information, history and anecdote concerning the haunts, habits and hunting of big game and other wild animals worldwide.
 Much of the content is supplied by famous hunters such as Selous, Cummings, Baker, Sanderson and Gerard.
 Contents include lion hunting, grizzly and polar bear hunting, elephant, tiger and rhino hunting, buffalo, bison, gorillas, wolves, boar and kangaroos.